ome/bioformats/components/native/bf-cpp/readme.txt

   ant -Djace.home=/path/to/jace

 Where /path/to/jace is the location of your Jace source code checkout.
+Be sure to use forward slashes, even on Windows.

 If all goes well, the build system will: